omarathon/compression-geospatial/README.md

 * `py/*`: Python utilities

 ### Setup (Basic)
-We assume you're building/running in a Linux environment.
+We assume a Linux environment.
 1. install these packages with `apt-get` (you might need more, debug appropriately)
     1. `g++`, `g++-11`, `libzstd-dev`, `zlib1g-dev`, `liblzma-dev`, `libgdal-dev`, `python3-gdal`
 1. obtain the submodules in `external` and build them